-Manchester City and Manchester United is one of the Premier League’s great rivalries, one which has grown in stature following City’s rise to prominence across the past decade.
+Manchester City and Manchester United is one of English football’s great rivalries, one which has grown in stature following City’s rise to prominence across the past decade.

 Once in the shadow of their great rivals, City have now replaced United as the Premier League’s dominant force to add a new dynamic to their cross-town clashes.

-Ahead of this weekend’s meeting at the Etihad, we remember five of the most memorable Manchester Derby moments of the Premier League era.
+Ahead of this weekend’s meeting, we remember five of the most memorable Manchester Derby moments of the Premier League era.

 Keane’s crude revenge (2001)